-- 1) That the update be noted. - 2) That with the support of the Children and Lifelong Learning Scrutiny Panel the Voice and Influence Coordinator email all Ward Councillors throughout North East Lincolnshire to see whether they would like to donate any spare ward funding to the Youth Voice and Influence Group to help them to carry on implementing their campaigns.
+- 1. That the update be noted. - 2.
+That the Voice and Influence Coordinator email all Ward Councillors to enquire whether they would be willing to donate any spare ward funding to the Youth Voice and Influence Group to help them to carry on implementing their campaigns.

-SPCLL.38 CHILDREN'S ORAL HYGIENE AND DENTISTRY
+SPCLL.37 CHILDREN'S ORAL HYGIENE AND DENTISTRY

-The panel received a briefing paper on the oral health improvement plan for Children's Oral Hygiene and Dentistry
+The panel received a briefing paper on the oral health improvement plan for Children's Oral Hygiene and Dentistry.

 Members wondered whether there was enough dental capacity in North East Lincolnshire for our children and young people.
-Ms Halton stated that we did, but she also believed that it needed to be relooked at whether it was in the right place and how we were supporting parents to taking their children to the dentist.
-She explained that there was a scheme being piloted in other areas, called the buddy scheme where some dentists going into early year settings to try and buddy up with the settings and encourage children and parents to present children for dental care at dentist surgeries.
+Ms Halton stated that there was, but she also believed that it needed to be reviewed to make sure it was in the right place and that parents were being supported in taking their children to the dentist.
+She explained that there was a scheme being piloted in other areas called the buddy scheme.
+This involved dentists going into early year settings to try to encourage children and parents to present children for dental care at dentist surgeries.